quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 is not present in the client's compatible versions, unless it is the original version.

-If any of these operations fail, the server will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.
+If any of these operations fail (except parsing and validation failures which are discussed in {{downgrade}}), the server will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.

 For the duration of the compatible version negotiation process, clients MUST use the same 5-tuple (source and destination IP addresses and UDP port